Last Updated: 16th September 2021

 However, minerals aren’t always a really bad thing…

 Hard water contains a lot more mineral content deposits than filtered, or soft, water.
 They are formed when water is naturally flowing through deposits of limestone, chalk or gypsum.

 Whether your water is naturally hard or soft straight out of the tap all depends on geography, unfortunately.
 In areas mostly made up from non-porous surfaces such as granite, the water simply runs off surfaces rather than permeating it, meaning it is softer.

 Scotland, Northern Ireland, most of the North of England and the South West has soft water, while a lot of the Midlands and West of England has hard water.
 Bad news if you are in the East and South East though – your water is likely to be very hard.
-You will probably realise the difference when washing dishes, washing your hair or even just the general taste and feel of the water.
+You will probably realise the difference when washing dishes, washing your hair or even just the general taste, look and feel of the water.

 According to research, water hardness levels can make or break a cup of coffee.
 If you read below, you will actually see that not all mineral deposits are bad for the taste and extraction method, but they should generally be kept at small doses, which can make the issue of filtering more difficult.

 But one argument for filtering the water is that it means a more consistent taste.
 Water hardness can actually change ever so slightly from day to day, depending on how much it has rained for instance, so that also means that no two cups of coffee may ever taste the same.
 Thus, water can drastically affect how well you can taste the different flavours your coffee naturally inherits.

 Actually, no. These are some of the most common minerals found in water in the UK, and the effect they will have on your hot beverage: